mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 1. Select several channels if you want to apply capping across all selected channels as a total count.

-   For example, set capping to 15 and select both the email and push channels.
+   For example, set capping to 15, and select both the email and push channels.
 If a profile has already received 10 marketing emails and 5 marketing push notifications, this profile will be excluded from the very next delivery of any marketing email or push notification.

 1. Click **[!UICONTROL Save as draft]** to confirm the rule creation.
-Your message is added in the rule list, with the **[!UICONTROL Draft]** status.
+Your message is added to the rule list, with the **[!UICONTROL Draft]** status.

    ![](assets/message-rules-created.png)